 |FOX Bet Sportsbook||Hollywood Casino at Kansas Speedway||TBA|

-Bally Bet is on the way to Kansas!
-We know that Bally Bet and DraftKings will occupy two of the three potential sports betting licenses for the Boot Hill Casino.
-The Kansas sports betting market access agreement was confirmed in May 2022.
-While DraftKings get’s the nod for retail duties at Boot Hill, this Kansas partnership gives Bally’s the opportunity to continue its midwestern growth.
+Bally Bet is on the way to Kansas, but they won’t be there for launch.
+They have a market access deal as one of the three skins on the Boot Hill Casino’s license, but they have not been approved for launch – yet.
+While DraftKings, another Boot Hill licensee, get’s the nod for retail duties at the casino, this Kansas partnership gives Bally’s the opportunity to continue its midwestern growth.
 Missouri sports betting and Kansas are key points of focus for the brand, as it operates the Bally Sports Kansas City TV station which carries all kind of local sports.

 MGM Resorts is one of the world’s largest casino operations and has infiltrated into the sports betting landscape in a huge way.
 They have a surplus of market options for their users as well as recurring promotions for new and existing customers.
-BetMGM has locked up KS sports betting market access through an agreement with Boyd Gaming, and the Kansas Star Casino.
-MGM and Boyd agreed to a multi-state partnership back in 2018 that’s still paying dividends.
-They make an excellent team that will surely achieve success in Kansas.
+BetMGM locked up KS sports betting market access through the Kansas Crossing Casino.

-Caesars Sportsbook is home to the largest retail sportsbooks in America, but they didn’t have a retail presence of any kind within the state of Kansas.
-However, it didn’t take long to find one.
+Caesars runs some of the largest retail casinos in America, but they didn’t have a retail presence of any kind within the state of Kansas.
+However, it didn’t take long to find a dance partner in the state.
 Just days after sports betting was legalized in Kansas, Caesars announced a partnership with the Kansas Crossing Casino in Pittsburg, KS.
-Caesars Sportsbook is coming to Kansas.
+The retail sportsbook at the Kansas Crossing will also boast Caesars Sportsbook branding.

-In May 2022 DraftKings Sportsbook along with Bally Bet, announced that it had also reached a partnership agreement with the Boot Hill Casino in Dodge City, KS, confirming their presence in the state.
-In addition to offering online sports betting, DraftKings Sportsbook is also planning to operate the retail sportsbook at the Boot Hill Casino.
+In May 2022, DraftKings Sportsbook along with Bally Bet, announced that it had reached a partnership agreement with the Boot Hill Casino in Dodge City, KS, confirming their presence in the state.
+In addition to offering online sports betting, DraftKings Sportsbook also runs the retail sportsbook at the Boot Hill Casino.
 There will be a temporary brick-and-mortar DraftKings Sportsbook in a former high-limit area of the casino near the cashier, until they can build out a larger, permanent facility.
+The temporary digs will open sometime in October, with the permanent book scheduled for a 2023 ribbon cutting.

 Kansans may be familiar with DraftKings already as their daily fantasy sports (DFS) operation has been legal in their state for years.
 DraftKings Sportsbook is also a very big player in the sports betting industry as they always seem to be at the forefront when new states launch.
 After all, they were the first online bookmaker to legally launch in New Jersey back in 2018, and have been on the cutting edge of the industry since.

 PointsBet has agreed to a market access partnership with the Kansas Crossing Casino & Hotel.
-PointsBet joins Caesars in occupying two of the casino’s three Kansas licenses.
+PointsBet joins Caesars and BetMGM in occupying the casino’s three Kansas licenses.

 The Australian company is making a lot of noise and acting as a potential disruptor in US sports betting.
-Between the number of markets offered and their unique features like “PointsBetting,” it was no surprise to see PointsBet add their name to the mix in Kansas.
+Between the number of markets offered and their unique features like “PointsBetting,” it was no surprise to see PointsBet competitive in KS.
 They’re no retail casino giant, like MGM, Caesars, and a few others, but that hasn’t slowed them down.
+PointsBet was present on Day 1 of online betting in Kansas.

 Free bets in Kansas